-- 93 The study was conducted in 2012, 2013 and 2014 on the floodplain of Ivo River in Akaeze, Ebonyi South - 94 agro-ecological zone of Ebonyi State. - 95 Akaeze lies at approximately latitude 05°56 N and longitude 07°41 E. The annual rainfall for the area is - 96 1,350 mm, spread from April to October with average air temperature of 29° C [17].
-The relief of the study - 97 area is low-lying and undulating.
-The geology of the area comprises sequences of sandy shales, with fine - 98 grained micaceous sandstones and mudstones that is Albian in age and belongs to the Asu River Group - 99 [18].
+Akaeze lies -at approximately latitude 050 56 N and longitude 070 41 E. The annual rainfall for the area is 1,350 mm, spread from April to October with average air temperature of 29° C [17].
+The area falls within the derived savanna of Southeastern Nigeria -with a low-lying and undulating relief.
+The geology of the area comprises sequences of sandy shales, with fine grained micaceous sandstones and mudstones that is Albian in age and belongs to the Asu River Group [18].

-The site is within the derived savanna vegetation zone with grassland and tree combinations.
 The soils are described as Aeric Tropoaquent [19] or Gleyic Cambisol [20].
-The soils have moderate soil organic carbon (OC) content on the topsoil, low in pH and low cation exchange capacity (CEC).
-Soils are mainly used for rain-fed rice cultivation during the rains and vegetable production as the rain recedes.
+Soils are mainly used by the farmers for rain-fed rice production during the rainy seasons and vegetable production as the rain subsides.